TommyBiostats/statistically-significant/README.md

 <br>
 <br>

-**Phase III clinical trial analysis of a CardioX hypertension drug.**
+**Phase III clinical trial analysis of a CardioX hypertension drug**

 This is the statistical analysis of a Phase III randomized control clinical trial data.
 The aim was to assess the efficiency of a new hypertension drug - CardioX (Drug A) - against an active comparator (Drug B) and placebo.
 Additionally, risk based monitoring (RBM) was conducted.